 In fact, the number of individuals between the ages of 25 and 34 who died from alcohol-related liver disease almost tripled between the years 1999 to 2016.
 Furthermore, Dr. Tapper’s study found an overlap between the rise of binge drinking, which occurred between 2002 and 2012, and alcohol-related deaths, making the correlation undeniable.

 Dr. Tapper’s study is not the first to highlight that liver-related diseases are an ever growing problem.
-According to a report published by the CDC, the age-adjusted death rate from liver cancer has increased 43% since the year 2000.
+According to a CDC report, the age-adjusted death rate for liver cancer increased by 45% since 2000.
 However, his study is the first to emphasize the effect it has had on young adults.
 The results are especially surprising since cirrhosis caused by alcohol consumption is generally something that doctors see in patients who have endured at least 30 years of heavy alcohol consumption.
 Unfortunately, the study revealed that individuals who are barely in their 20s and 30s are suffering from this disease.

 What can be done to help these individuals?
 According to Dr. Tapper, those suffering from alcohol-related liver diseases can always turn this problem around if they make the commitment to stop drinking.

 If you are struggling with alcohol addiction, now is the time to reclaim your life and break free it.
-At Turning Point, our New Jersey rehabilitation facilities have helped thousands of individuals confront their addictions every year since 1975.
-We know that no two individuals are alike, which is why we seek to provide a variety of treatment programs that we will tailor to your needs.
+At Turning Point, our New Jersey rehabilitation facilities have helped thousands of people confront their addictions since 1975.
+We know that no two people are alike, which is why we seek to provide a variety of treatment programs that we will tailor to your needs.

 Learn more about how we can help you and contact us at (973) 380-0905 to get started on your path toward recovery.